National School Lunch Program

-The school district participates in the USDA National School Lunch Program (NSLP).
+During the last two years the federal government provided free school lunches to all families that wanted to participate or had the need for the service.
+Next school year, 2022/2023, Yorkville CUSD 115 will return to participating in the USDA National School Lunch Program (NSLP).
 The NSLP is a federally-assisted meal program that provides nutritionally balanced, low-cost or free lunches to children each school day.
-As part of the NSLP, all meals in District 115 meet or exceed the nutrition standards for school meals.

 Yorkville CUSD 115's food services are provided by Aramark.
 Aramark has created the School Dish Website with specific information for District 115 families.